Hygge is a word that pops up a lot these days.

 In order to experience hygge, getting off from the online world is necessary.
 Hence, you have to find activities to engage yourself and your guests.
 It is time to dust off the old board games you used to play.
 It can be a pleasant experience to relive good old memories.
 Or dim the lights and watch your favorite movie or Netflix show with your buddies.
 You can light some candles to add extra hygge to your evening.

 Danes practice hygge as a way to escape the long cold weather.
 There are similar practices around the world known under different names.
 But you don’t have to limit hygge only in the winter season.
 You can hygge all year round.

-Hygge is a feeling of cosiness you create.
+Hygge is a feeling of coziness you create.
 Hygge is savoring the little moments of life by being connected.
-The season or the place you live in doesn’t matter as long as you find a way to enjoy the everyday pleasures.
+The season or the place you live in doesn’t matter as long as you find a way to enjoy everyday pleasures.
 In other words, the season or place doesn’t matter as long as you can find a way to bring hygge to your life.

 If you love what you are reading, please take a moment to PIN and SHARE!